Doka GmbH: Product and service overview

 The formwork products, systems and design service include formwork panels, slab formwork, wall formwork, one-sided wall formwork, climbing formwork, tunnel formwork, dam formwork, bridge formwork (cast-in-place balanced cantilever bridge, concrete arch bridge and steel combination bridge formwork), shoring / falsework, tie systems and field support, software and training.
+The company is also a global supplier of scaffolding solutions for a varied spectrum of applications.
 Doka’s business is based on a combination of production, equipment sale & rental, engineering and maintenance.
 Most of the formwork production takes place at Doka's central plant in Amstetten.
 The Doka three-ply sheets are made in the branch plant in Banská Bystrica in Slovakia.
+With the acquisition of MFE 2024, Doka also has production capabilities in the Southeast Asia region.

+Another area of Doka’s business is digital solutions aimed at increasing productivity in construction.
+At bauma 2025, the company presented Doka 360, an integrated platform that digitally maps all central stages of the formwork process – from planning and ordering to material management and returns.